 We hope you’re excited to use cryptocurrency to purchase ROMERO BRITTO FINE ART!
-At the moment, SHOPBRITTO.COM is accepting Bitcoin (BTC) or Ethereum (ETH) via the Coinbase Commerce payment method during checkout for FINE ARTWORK only.
+At the moment, SHOPBRITTO.COM is accepting Bitcoin (BTC), Ethereum (ETH), and Tether (USDT) via the Coinbase Commerce payment method during checkout for FINE ARTWORK totaling $200,000 USD or more.

 Coinbase Commerce is a platform that allows SHOPBRITTO.COM to accept cryptocurrency payments in a fully decentralized way.
 All payments facilitated by Coinbase Commerce are peer-to-peer.
 This means that the cryptocurrency goes directly from your crypto wallet to a wallet that is only accessible by SHOPBRITTO.COM.